barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 }
 ```

-**Provider** field refers to name for your APNS or FCM keys.
+The `provider` property refers to name for your APNS or FCM keys.
 Read [Key Concepts: Provider](/content/concepts/provider) section for details.

 ### Example for APNS